-

 View the detailed consumption trends at country level (graphs, tables, analysis) in the Iran energy report

 In the 6th Plan, the country aimed at reaching 4.5 GW of wind and 0.5 GW of solar capacities by 2021, with an additional 2.5 GW by 2030.
-The 2021 targets were missed by far, as only 300 MW of wind and 440 MW of solar have been installed.
+The 2021 targets were missed by far.
+As of 2024, only 350 MW of wind and 1 GW of solar are in operation.

 Interactive Chart Iran Share of Renewables in Electricity Production (incl hydro)